rclone/rclone/docs/content/box.md

 Depending on the enterprise settings for your user, the item will either be actually deleted from Box or moved to the trash.

+Emptying the trash is supported via the rclone however cleanup command however this deletes every trashed file and folder individually so it may take a very long time.
+Emptying the trash via the  WebUI does not have this limitation so it is advised to empty the trash via the WebUI.

 ### Root folder ID ###

 You can set the `root_folder_id` for rclone.
 This is the directory